abdrahmansoltan/Learning-Notes/Git/01-Git.md

 #### Blobs

-It's how Git stores Data

 ![blob](./img/blob.png)

 - Where are blobs stored?
   ![blob](./img/blobs2.png)

+- They're objects for tracked files where Git stores Data
 - They're **binary large objects**, they're the object type that Git uses to store the contents of files in a given repository,
   - they just store the contents of a file